 Saving vs. Investing: What Is Investing?
 Part 1 – Cash Flow – TMA 019

 Most investing returns fizzle far beneath our expectations.
-When we most want our money to make money, we end up flatlining, or even losing money.
+When we most want our money to generate cash flow, we end up flatlining, or even losing money.
 The prosperity and confidence we’d hoped for elude us, leaving us more anxious and uncertain instead.